Victoria’s Secret Angel Sara Sampaio on 5-Minute Runs, Pancakes, and Anxiety

 Three products I love (and a bonus):

 My boyfriend and I do them together.
 I actually started using them because he had them.
-[Editor’s Note: She’s now the third Victoria’s Secret Angel to recommend them.]
+[Editor’s note: She’s now the third Victoria’s Secret Angel to recommend them.]

 Recently I’ve been using this.
 It’s not very heavy.
 It’s gentle and not very thick, but also not so thin that you just feel like you’re putting water on.
 This is more of a gel, it’s kind of a jelly creamy thing.
 I love dewy, glowy, and healthy skin — and this makes me look like that without breaking out.